-On hot summer days swimming pools provide a fun way to cool off for our family and friends.
-Kids love to go swimming during summer time but accidents can and will happen.
-When your child gets injured while swimming what is going to happen next?
-Who is responsible for liabilities, the parent or the owner of the pool?
+On hot summer days, swimming pools provide a fun way to cool off for our family and friends.
+Kids love to go swimming during summertime, but accidents can and will happen.
+When your child gets injured while swimming, what is going to happen next?
+Who is responsible for liabilities, the parent, or the owner of the pool?
 Whether it is a privately owned pool or a commercial pool, swimming pool owners may be responsible for injuries that arise from children using their pool.
-But it’s not likely that they will be blamed all the time, there are some factors that have to be considered before blaming pool owners for injuries and accidents.
+Some factors should be considered before blaming pool owners for injuries and accidents.

 The liabilities of owning a swimming pool is not something to overlook.
-Children love backyard pools and it could be a good investment for a home or business owner but care has to be taken to ensure the safety of all the people that play in the pool.
-You should know all the necessary safety devices that are needed and you should have strong coverage that will reduce any financial risks that are associated with a swimming pool.
+Children love backyard pools, and it could be a good investment for a home or business owner, but care has to be taken to ensure the safety of all the people that play in the pool.
+You should know all the necessary safety devices that are needed, and you should have reliable coverage that will reduce any financial risks that are associated with a swimming pool.

 The Homeowner Liability